 Blackberry Orange Rust Treatment

-While orange rust infects blackberries and purple raspberries, it does not infect red raspberry plants.
+While orange rust infects blackberries and black raspberries, it does not infect red raspberry plants.
 It also rarely results in the death of infected plants; however, it does severely inhibit the fruit production of infected plants.
 Plants may produce some fruit at first, but eventually they stop producing all flowers and fruit.
-Because of this, orange rust is considered the most severe fungal disease of black and purple brambles.
+Due to this, orange rust is considered the most severe fungal disease of black and purple brambles.

 Once a plant is infected with orange rust, there is no cure but to dig up and destroy infected plants.
 It is recommended that no black or purple brambles be planted in the same site for at least four years.